 Course Program: Dilatancy-Based Foot Orthosis Impression and Fabrication System

-No Dilatancy Courses are scheduled at NUPOC for 2018.
+At this time, no Dilatancy Courses are scheduled at NUPOC.
 The following text is for informational purpose only and does not indicate a future course at NUPOC.

 This 3-hour continuing education course teaches a new impression and fabrication technique using the dilatancy principle that has been developed for management of pathologies distal to the ankle.
 This system is quick and easy to use, creates minimal waste, is cost effective, and has received positive feedback from research participants during the development phase.
 This course is taught by the developers and is designed for orthotists, prosthetists, pedorthists, assistants, and technicians.
 The class is capped at 10 participants to ensure that attendees will obtain maximum benefit.